robertomrr/10_CLGVTLS/README_FIRST.md

     Finalizar branch Instalação do Laravel Breeze
         > git add .
+            warning: in the working copy of 'README_FIRST.md', CRLF will be replaced by LF the next time Git touches it
+            warning: in the working copy of 'package.json', CRLF will be replaced by LF the next time Git touches it
         > git commit -m "Instalação-Laravel-Breeze"
         > git checkout main
         > git merge Instalação-Laravel-Breeze